Trusting AI Chatbots in museums

 Study Design:

-Recruited 20 diverse visitors (mix of Town House first-timers and repeat visitors) via newsletter, radio, and university channels.
+Recruitment | Recruited 20 diverse visitors (mix of Town House first-timers and repeat visitors) via newsletter, radio, and university channels. | To capture a broad range of visitor types and levels of familiarity with the Town House. |

-Structured observation: visitors explored the drawing room freely and asked the AI expert natural questions; one researcher observed without intervening.
+In-situ observation | Observed visitors as they explored the drawing room freely and asked the AI expert natural questions, with one researcher present but not intervening. | To understand real, in-context behaviour and spontaneous interaction with the AI expert. |

-Post-visit semi-structured interviews (20–30 min each) with open-ended and targeted questions on: engagement, accuracy perception, tone, device preference, text vs. voice comfort, and willingness to use AI as staff alternative.
+Post-visit interviews | Conducted 20–30 minute semi-structured interviews covering engagement, perceived accuracy, tone, device preference, text vs voice comfort, and willingness to use AI as a staff alternative. | To gather rich qualitative insights into attitudes, preferences, and trust. |

-Distributed questionnaires capturing demographics, prior AI experience, and baseline expectations.
+Questionnaires | Distributed questionnaires capturing demographics, prior AI experience, and baseline expectations. | To add quantitative context and enable segmentation of findings. |

 Data Analysis:

-Synthesised patterns: identified which visitor segments (age, comfort with tech, familiarity with venue) shaped interaction choices.
+Pattern synthesis | Identified which visitor segments (age, comfort with tech, familiarity with the venue) shaped interaction choices. | To link behaviours and preferences to concrete visitor profiles for better design decisions. |

 The research revealed that accuracy and trust are primary, modality is secondary.
 A perfectly polished voice interaction loses credibility with one hallucination, while a clunky text chat builds confidence if answers check out.
 Also, museum visitors don't need conversational warmth—they need reliable facts.
 The biggest insight: visitors aren't rejecting AI; they're rejecting uncertainty.
 Investing in knowledge base quality and explicit error indicators matters far more than interface polish.
 This shifted the team's roadmap from "add voice interaction" to "deepen domain expertise and reduce hallucinations" for the next phase.